arpatterson31/personal-project-tbd/README.md

-# Name TBD - WIP Personal project
+# DevConnect - WIP Personal project

-Welcome to **Name TBD**, an innovative platform tailored for developers seeking to collaborate on projects and engage with like-minded professionals. **Name TBD** fosters an environment where developers can create and showcase their projects while finding potential collaborators to join their ventures.
-By joining **Name TBD**, make new friends and connections within the developer community, search and contribute to projets that can enrich your portfolio, and make a lasting impact on exciting projects.
+Welcome to DevConnect, an innovative platform tailored for developers seeking to collaborate on projects and engage with like-minded professionals.
+DevConnect fosters an environment where developers can create and showcase their projects while finding potential collaborators to join their ventures.
+By joining DevConnect, make new friends and connections within the developer community, search and contribute to projets that can enrich your portfolio, and make a lasting impact on exciting projects.

 ## Table of Contents